The Mark of Zorro chapter 26 An understanding

 Why did not the man act the ?
 Why did he not exhibit a certain measure of common sense?
 Why did he not show that he was a young man bursting with health, instead of acting like an aged don with one foot in the grave?

 Don Diego got from the carriage and waved to the driver to continue to the stable-yard.
-He greeted languidly, and Don was surprised to note that Don Diego had a guitar beneath one arm.
+He greeted Don Carlos languidly, and Don Carlos was surprised to note that Don Diego had a guitar beneath one arm.
 He put the guitar down on the floor, removed his sombrero, and sighed.

 “I have been out to see my father,” he said.